I’ve been receiving a steady stream of messages asking for tips to handle the transition to GDPR.

 I researched the software systems I use and checked whether they were GDPR compliant.

 Your software systems may well be different from mine.
 You will need to check them yourself.

-Each client has their own profile and this is very useful as it helps me to check back on dates of appointments, payments received and so on.
+Each client has their own profile which is very useful as it helps me to check back on dates of appointments, payments received and so on.

 I checked their GDPR status and found this statement on their blog:

 “Here at Timely, we’re busy preparing for these upcoming changes and are committed to complying with our obligations.
 In fact, we’re using it as an opportunity to review our processes and improve the level of transparency with our customers.”

 At the moment, I’m happy to trust them to complete the process of becoming GDPR compliant, but I will check back in due course.